 - The cost of any funeral;

 - Loss of the deceased’s future earnings and benefits;

 - The cost of counseling and other care necessitated by their grief;

 - Loss of companionship and support;

 - Loss of inheritance;

-- Pain and suffering, and
+- Pain and suffering;

 How Are Damages Calculated?

-It is difficult, of course, to place an exact number on things like expected earnings because it requires the court to assume a hypothetical future that will never come to pass.
-Because of this, most states have tables to calculate how much the plaintiff can ask for based on a number of factors.
+It is difficult to place an exact number on things such as a person’s expected lifetime earnings because it requires the court to assume a hypothetical future that will never come to pass.
+Because of this, most states have developed tables that can be used to calculate how much the plaintiff may request to compensate for the deceased’s future earnings based on a number of factors.

-An experienced wrongful death attorney can advise you of your rights, help plan an effective legal strategy, and help you gather the right evidence to make sure you have the best chance of success.
+An experienced wrongful death attorney can advise you of your rights, help plan an effective legal strategy, and help you gather the right evidence to ensure you succeed.
 They will be your advocate every step of the way and push for fair and just compensation during your time of mourning.